 Is Bitcoin Going to Crash Again to $50,000 or Lower?

-A drop to $50,000 would represent a 47% decline from current levels and would require a major negative catalyst that hasn't materialized yet.
+A drop to $50,000 from current levels would represent a further 38% decline from where Bitcoin trades today — and would require a major negative catalyst that has not yet materialized.

 Four leading AI chatbots assessed this scenario, with ChatGPT estimating only a 5-15% probability of Bitcoin reaching $50,000 before year-end.